US employers add modest 138K jobs; rate dips to 4.3 per cent

 Share via Email

-WASHINGTON — U.S. employers pulled back on hiring in May by adding only 138,000 jobs.
-Hiring was still enough to help keep pushing unemployment lower.
+WASHINGTON — U.S. employers pulled back on hiring in May by adding only 138,000 jobs, though the gains were enough to help nudge the unemployment rate down to a 16 year-low.

-The Labor Department said Friday that the unemployment rate fell to 4.3
+The Labor Department said Friday that the jobless rate fell to 4.3

-Hiring in the months of April and March were revised downward by a combined 66,000.
-Job gains have averaged 121,000 over the past three months, a deceleration from an average of 181,000 over the past 12 months.
+The government's report suggested that eight years into the recovery from the Great Recession, job growth may be slowing after a long stretch of robust gains.
+Besides the hiring slowdown in May, the government on Friday revised down its estimate of job growth in March and April by a combined 66,000.
+Monthly job gains have averaged 121,000 over the past three months, compared with 181,000 over the past 12 months.

+"Given reports that job openings are near all-time highs, it suggests that businesses are struggling to fill these positions," said Beth Ann Bovino, U.S. chief economist for S&P Global Ratings.

+Still, most analysts think job growth is solid enough for the Federal Reserve to feel confident enough to raise interest rates again when it meets in two weeks.

-Restaurants and health care firms posted solid job gains.
-Food services added 30,300 workers, while health care contributed 24,300 jobs.
-Construction added 11,000 jobs.
+And there were some bright spots in May's jobs report.
+Restaurants and health care companies posted solid gains.
+Food services added 30,300 workers, health care 24,300.
+Construction added 11,000.
+As energy prices stabilize somewhat, the mining sector — which includes oil, natural gas, coal and metal ore — added 6,600 jobs.

+Governments shed 9,000 workers, with the losses concentrated at the state and local level.
+Manufacturers let go of 1,000.
+Retailers trimmed their ranks by 6,100.

-Despite the slowdown in job growth last month, the U.S. economy is running neither too hot nor too cold, with growth holding at a tepid but far from recessionary 2
+Despite the slowdown in job growth, the U.S. economy is running neither too hot nor too cold, with growth holding at a tepid but far from recessionary 2

 The government's monthly jobs report produces a net gain by estimating how many jobs were created and comparing that figure with how many it estimates were lost.
 If hiring maintains its current pace, it would exceed population growth, and the unemployment rate should eventually fall even further below its current 4.3

-But the influx of job seekers can also inflict a drag on pay growth.
+An influx of job seekers can inflict a drag on pay growth.
 As more people start seeking jobs, employers begin to have less incentive to raise pay.
 It's only when employers face a shallow pool of job applicants that they tend to feel compelled to raise pay in hopes of hiring people who fit their needs.

+For now, some companies that are hiring have no plans to raise pay much.
+One of them is Atlanta-based Workout Anytime Companies, which runs 24-hour-a-day gyms.
+It plans to open 47 franchises before year's end, adding more than 400 jobs.

+But because most of its positions are entry-level jobs geared for younger workers, the company has been able to pay them in part through bonuses rather than hourly raises.

 Annual growth in average hourly earnings has been so-so in recent months.
 And whatever meaningful pay raises that exist are going disproportionately to managers and supervisors.